-An alternative semantic choice for the semantics of COOL consists in strict extensions of the operators and a three-valued logic; a further subdivision here is a strict logic (cf. [14]) or a Strong Kleene Logic (cf. [12]).
-Such an alternative allows for a uniform handling of exceptions (like illegal memory access or "1 div 0") as occurs in programming languages like Java.
+An alternative semantic choice for the semantics of COOL consists in strict extensions of the operators and a three-valued logic; a further subdivision here is a strict logic (cf. [BW06b]) or a strong Kleene-Logic (cf. [BW06a]).
+Such an alternative allows for a uniform handling of exceptions (like illegal memory access or "1 div 0") as occurring in programming languages like Java.
 The key difference to the semantics of COOL as presented above is the definition for the operator family: